Dartmouth Hitchcock Medical Center

-Dartmouth-Hitchcock Medical Center (DHMC) is a 400 bed, tertiary medical center set in Lebanon, New Hampshire, that draws patients from multiple states throughout New England.
+Dartmouth Hitchcock Medical Center is a 400-bed, tertiary medical center set in Lebanon, New Hampshire, that draws patients from multiple states throughout New England.
 It is home to two psychiatry inpatient units, psychotherapy and psychopharmacology outpatient clinics, ECT, TMS, CL and multiple psychiatric subspecialty clinics.
 These include sleep medicine, neuropsychiatry, embedded primary care, women’s mental health, treatment resistant depression, child psychiatry, transgender mental health and geriatric psychiatry.
 It serves patients with a full range of psychiatric disorders, from all sociodemographic backgrounds, throughout the life span.

-The Veterans Affairs Medical Center is a 60-bed, acute care hospital, set in White River Junction, Vermont, only a short drive from DHMC.
-It is a clinical affiliate of DHMC a teaching and training site for Geisel Medical School, and home to inpatient psychiatry, residential treatment for substance and trauma related disorders, outpatient psychiatry, CL, TMS and ECT.
+The Veterans Affairs Medical Center (VA) is a 60-bed, acute care hospital, set in White River Junction, Vermont, only a short drive from Dartmouth Hitchcock Medical Center.
+It is a clinical affiliate of Dartmouth Hitchcock Medical Center, a teaching and training site for Geisel Medical School, and home to inpatient psychiatry, residential treatment for substance and trauma-related disorders, outpatient psychiatry, CL, TMS and ECT.
 It also has community and geriatric psychiatry clinics.

 New Hampshire Hospital

-NHH also is main a teaching and training site for the Geisel Medical School, and this is another strength.
-While at NHH, fellows will supervise psychiatry residents and medical students, and deliver a lecture in the NHH Grand Rounds Series, a DHMC continuing education activity.
+NHH is also a main teaching and training site for the Geisel Medical School, and this is another strength.
+While at NHH, fellows will supervise psychiatry residents and medical students, and deliver a lecture in the NHH Grand Rounds Series, a continuing education activity.

 Genesis of Lebanon

 Genesis of Lebanon is a general nursing facility that provides subacute, long-term, and dementia care services.
-It is affiliated with Dartmouth-Hitchcock Medical Center, and just a five-minute drive away.
-The attending physicians and nurse practitioners come from the geriatric medicine program at DHMC, providing another opportunity to work collaboratively with faculty geriatricians and other members of the DHMC Geriatric Medicine Program.
+It is affiliated with Dartmouth Hitchcock Medical Center, and just a 5-minute drive away.
+The attending physicians and nurse practitioners come from the geriatric medicine program at Dartmouth Hitchcock Medical Center, providing another opportunity to work collaboratively with faculty geriatricians and other members of the Geriatric Medicine Program.
 At Genesis, fellows learn the nuances of psychiatric consultation in nursing homes while also developing skills supervising psychiatry residents.

 The Glencliff Home is New Hampshire’s specialized, psychiatric nursing home.
 Fellows spend one day per week for six months at Glencliff, located in a bucolic, picturesque setting in New Hampshire’s White Mountains.
 The experience provides an excellent contrast to Genesis of Lebanon, and a unique opportunity to master team leadership in long-term care.
 Under the supervision of faculty, fellows gradually assume responsibility for managing one unit in the facility.
 This provides an immersive chance to see what types of behavioral and environmental approaches can be effective for managing severe behavioral and psychiatric symptoms in nursing homes, and to appreciate why such approaches are more difficult to implement in conventional nursing homes.

-Wheelock Terrace is a conventional assisted living facility located adjacent to the DHMC campus.
+Wheelock Terrace is a conventional assisted living facility located adjacent to the Dartmouth Hitchcock Medical Center campus.
 Fellows spend time at Wheelock Terrace during monthly rounds there with residents and faculty.
-At Wheelock Terrace, fellows gain more nuanced appreciation of assisted living facilities and the nature of the psychiatric disorders that affect their residents.
+At Wheelock Terrace, fellows gain a more nuanced appreciation of assisted living facilities and the nature of the psychiatric disorders that affect their residents.
 This setting also provides an opportunity for fellows to supervise psychiatry residents.

 Kendal at Hanover